LarsHaalck/pandoc-doi2cite/README.md

+# Changes

+Automatically add `<out_file>.bib` in the same directory of output file with the same prefix and add it to the `yaml` metablock.

 # pandoc-doi2cite
 This pandoc lua filiter helps users to insert references in a document with using DOI(Digital Object Identifier) tags.
 With this filter, users